 2 - Joaquin Phoenix as Merrill Hess

 Released in 2002 and boasting lead actor Mel Gibson, the movie Signs was promoted as a horror drama.
-The plot revolves around faith-challenged Reverend Graham Hess and his family at a time when earth is being invaded by unfriendly aliens.
-The script for this film was mature and the casting was good, but the film did have its flaws: Gibson's magnetic presence at times overshadowed the storyline and and there were technical bloopers here and there.
+The plot revolves around faith-challenged Reverend Graham Hess and his family at a time when the earth is being invaded by unfriendly aliens.
+The script for this film was mature and the casting was good, but the film did have its flaws: Gibson's magnetic presence at times overshadowed the storyline and there were technical bloopers here and there.
 In the end, Signs turned out an entertaining film but far from excellent.

 What this movie did have was one of the most unexpected and stunningly convincing performances of all time with Phoenix's role as the Reverend's brother, Merrill.
-Now Phoenix has excelled in other roles before and since, but here he made a Merrill completely, utterly faithful to character.
+Now Phoenix has excelled in other roles before and since, but here he made a Merrill completely, utterly faithful to the character.
 From the subtle Mid-western accent to the natural gestures and nuances of speech and emotion, Phoenix's character was one that could easily be any unremarkable 20-something guy-next-door.
-Yes, this character had nothing particularly special going for him, and near the end of the movie when its up to Merrill to save the family he goes about it like any other ordinary man might, without any hint of Hollywoodized bravado.
+Yes, this character had nothing particularly special going for him, and near the end of the movie when it's up to Merrill to save the family he goes about it like any other ordinary man might, without any hint of Hollywoodized bravado.

 Playing extraordinary people in a convincing way takes talent enough.
 But to play the everyday guy and do it in such a way as the audiences can completely identify with him, well this takes a rare talent.
 Joaquin Phoenix shed all ego and formula technique for this character, and in doing so gave the world a performance beyond quality.